 *The order of funds doesn’t suggest any recommendations.
 Investors may choose the funds as per their goals.
 Returns are subject to change.

-Many a times investing in multi cap funds becomes complex.
-In case you don’t possess enough financial knowledge and are finding difficult it too difficult to understand, then just go for ClearTax Save.
-You can invest in hand-picked funds in a hassle free and paperless manner.
+Sometimes, investing in multi-cap funds becomes complex.
+In case you don’t possess enough financial knowledge and are finding difficulty in understanding, then contact us.
+You can invest in hand-picked funds in a hassle-free and paperless manner.